Billy Bush says Trump 'Access Hollywood' tape is real

 "I can only imagine how it has reopened the wounds of the women who came forward with their stories about him, and did not receive enough attention," Bush said.
 "This country is currently trying to reconcile itself to years of power abuse and sexual misconduct.
 Its leader is wantonly poking the bear."

+On Colbert's show, Bush added: "Enough's enough.
+Stop playing around with people's lives."

 Bush, who had recently been hired as co-host of the "Today" show, lost his job following the release of the tape.
-He said he has since gone through a lot of soul searching.
+He wrote in the Times op-ed that he has since gone through a lot of soul searching.

 "None of us were guilty of knowingly enabling our future president," he said.
 "But all of us were guilty of sacrificing a bit of ourselves in the name of success."